yashu1wwww/Playstore-auto-ratings/README.md

 ## Watch up to 3 minutes and 46 seconds, and then remain in the remaining part copying the part of the script and run it..

-# If it comfort to use in undetected_chromedriver script then fork it...
+# If it comfort to use in undetected_chromedriver script with multi accounts then fork it...

 First, open Chrome file location and bypass the location restriction using an extension such as Touch VPN.
 In my case, the Chrome location(use start in: path) is